-Merck had a one-time right to exercise its Merck license option, during the research phase or a tail period following such research phase, as applicable, for any continuing collaboration compound on a continuing program-by-continuing program basis when the Company or Merck achieves the specified Merck license option exercise point.
+Merck had a one-time right to exercise its Merck license option, during the research phase or a tail period following such research phase, as applicable, for any continuing collaboration compound on a continuing programby-continuing program basis when the Company or Merck achieves the specified Merck license option exercise point.
 The Merck license option exercise point for all collaboration compounds under the Original Collaboration Agreement was the completion of a human proof-of-concept trial, exercisable within 60 days of Merck's receipt of an agreed-upon data package for the relevant program.
-This remained the Merck license option exercise point under the Amended Collaboration Agreement for the continuing collaboration compounds directed to ophthalmology targets, including NGM621 and its related compounds and the continuing collaboration compounds from two other ophthalmology programs directed against undisclosed ophthalmology targets and their related compounds (including NGM621 and its related compounds, collectively referred to as the continuing ophthalmology collaboration compounds).
+This remained the Merck license option exercise point under the Amended Collaboration Agreement for the continuing collaboration compounds directed to ophthalmology targets, including NGM621 and its related compounds and the continuing collaboration compounds from two other ophthalmology programs directed against undisclosed ophthalmology targets and their related compounds, collectively referred to as the continuing ophthalmology collaboration compounds).
 Merck also had an additional one-time option at the same license option exercise point to obtain an exclusive, worldwide license to all of the continuing ophthalmology collaboration compounds together, referred to as the ophthalmology bundle option.
+As described above, Merck's license option for NGM621 (and its related compounds directed against two other undisclosed ophthalmology collaboration compounds together, referred to as the ophthalmology bundle option.
 As described above, Merck's license option for NGM621 (and its related compounds) and compounds directed against two other undisclosed ophthalmology targets (and their related compounds) expired unexercised in January 2023.